oVirt/ovirt-site/source/feature/networkfilter.html.md

 ##### Data Base

 Add new table for network filters.
 The table will contains two columns - uuid and name as described in libvirt API.
 Add new network_filter_id column to vnic_profile table.
-Filter variables persistence: option 1: by logic, for example Consider to add new table/columns to schema/vm_interfaces for describing the filter variables value
+Should consider adding ip_addr column in vm_interface table.
+The value there should represent the valid ip address for the specific VM's interface.
+The reason is that it is possible for a VM to misslead libvirt regarding it's ip address. more details can be found in the following [| link](https://libvirt.org/formatnwfilter.html#nwfconceptsvars).

+###### Upgrade Script

+Will consist the following part: 1.
+Creating and populating network_filter table.
+2. Adding network_filter_id column to vnic_profile set with the current default value of vdsm-no-mac-spoofing filter.
+3. In case VM's interface ip_addr allocation will be supported, further thoughts is required regarding the upgrade.
+The script will fill

 #### Rest API